k64ret/cv64/README.md

 - MinGW

+### Bootstrapping

-Once you have CMake installed, you can run the following command to bootstrap your environment- specific build system of choice.
+Once you have the requirements, you can run the following command to bootstrap your environment- specific build system of choice.